 The site has been completely rewritten.
 If you have used it before you should find it far more logical and responsive now.
 However if you want to put your timetable online you need to make a donation via PayPal.

 If you reload the Home page (which includes the six tabs) it will reset and any unsaved data will be lost.
 Links to other pages (eg Contact) therefore open in a new window, so the previous one is still available.
-If you 'lose' this page, it's here.
+If you 'lose' the Home page, it's here.

 Here you will see a list of schools saved in the Timetable tab, as well as a 'demo school', which you can load or delete.
 If you are new to the site it is recommended that you load the demo school and look at the different tabs to see what data a school comprises.
 You can also make a new blank school: click 'Make new school' and you will be invited to enter details on each tab in turn.